xuxiaowei-io/gitaly/doc/PROCESS.md

 #### Major or minor releases

-Once we release GitLab X.Y.0, we also release gitaly X.Y.0 based on the content of `GITALY_SERVER_VERSION`.
+Once we release GitLab X.Y.0, we also release Gitaly X.Y.0 based on the content of `GITALY_SERVER_VERSION`.
 This version file is automatically updated by `release-tools` during auto-deploy picking.

-Because gitaly master is moving we need to take extra care of what we tag.
+Because Gitaly master is moving we need to take extra care of what we tag.

 Let's imagine a situation like this on `master`